cblnco/CRUD-Example/README.md

 export default App;
 ```

-7. The refactor of `App.js` was successfull and now we have a modal that will allow us to add more entries on our DB eventually.
+7. With this we completed the refactor of `App.js`, also now we have a modal that will allow us to add more entries on our DB eventually.